clemos/meadowlark/README.md

 Compile with `haxe meadowlark.hxml`, then go to the `www` directory and run with `node meadowlark.js` or `forever -w meadowlark.js`.
 Then browse to `http://localhost:3000` and it *should* work.

+Take a look in `meadowlark.hxml` for some compiler defines that may be interesting to toggle.

 ## Authentication

 No login data for authentication are saved in the project for security reasons, so to use your Gmail and Facebook information, create `www/.env` with the following content: